Use these guidelines to avoid common issues when you use Discovery and System Center Configuration Manager (SCCM) together.

 that AI and non-AI data becomes mixed, clear the Software Installation table.

-Upgrading to another version
+Upgrading to a new version

-The ServiceNow SCCM integrations are self-contained and can
+The ServiceNow SCCM integrations are self-contained and

-exist independently.
+can exist independently.
 They each use their own import set tables, data sources and

 transform maps.
 However, all SCCM integrations will transform data into the same